IBM-Design/design-website/src/content/index.md

 <column lg="4" md="4">

 <tile
-      tile_title_one="IBM Security"
+      title_one="IBM Security"
-      description="Detection is at an all time high and breaches at an all time low" link_one="Read more">
+      description="Detection is at an all time high and breaches at an all time low">
       <img src="./global/images/tile-img-sm__security.png" alt="A laptop showing security analytics" class="img--sm"/>
     </tile>